 Marble Financial Inc. (formerly MLI Marble Lending Inc.) ("Marble", collectively with its subsidiaries, the "Group") was incorporated as Phoenix N2N Capital Inc. under the Business Corporation Act (British Columbia) on July 7, 2015 On September 15, 2016, Marble was continued under the Canada Business Corporation Act and on December 16, 2015 changed its name from Phoenix N2N Capital Inc. to MLI Marble Lending Inc. On November 8, 2019, the Group changed its name from MLI Marble Lending Inc. to Marble Financial Inc. The head office of the Group is located at 1200-1166 Alberni Street, Vancouver, British Columbia, V6E 3Z3.
-The Group's shares are traded on the CSE under the symbol MRBL and the OTCQB under the symbol MRBLF.
-The Group's consolidated financial statements include the financial statements of the following subsidiaries:
+As of March 19, 2019.
+Marble completed its initial public offering and its common shares were listed for trading on the Canadian Securities Exchange (the "CSE") under the symbol MRBL.

+The Group's consolidated financial statements include Marble and its wholly owned subsidiaries as follows: